ahlatimer/ca_ching/SPEC.md

 # CaChing

-CaChing is a write-through and read-through caching library for ActiveRecord.
+CaChing is a write-through and read-through caching library for ActiveRecord 3.1+.

 That means that when you read from the database, your results are stored in the cache (read-through).
 When you write to the database, whatever is written to the database is also written to the cache (write-through).
 If the results are already